A debate has been going on for some years about food emanating from soya beans. Is it nutritious or is it a food to be avoided?

-Dr. Joseph Mercola points out that an important distinction must be made when talking about soy and that is to highlight the difference between unfermented soy products and fermented soy products.
+Dr. Joseph Mercola, points out that an important distinction must be made when talking about soy and that is to highlight the difference between unfermented soy products and fermented soy products.
 This is something that has led to confusion in the Western world.
 Dr. Mercola is convinced that the health risks associated with unfermented soy products far outweigh any possible benefits.
-In an article written for his website he explains the difference between the two.
+In an article written for his on-line website he explains below the difference between the two.

 There is also the issue of eating genetically modified (GM) soy.
 In the US, over 90% of all soy grown is genetically modified Roundup Ready soy, which has an array of additional health hazards associated with the toxic weed killer, glyphosate.

-Unfortunately, many Americans who are committed to healthy lifestyles have been grossly misled into believing that unfermented and processed soy products like soymilk, soy cheese, soy burgers and soy ice cream are health foods.
+Unfortunately, many people who are committed to healthy lifestyles have been grossly misled into believing that unfermented and processed soy products like soymilk, soy cheese, soy burgers and soy ice cream are health foods.